The Search for Violante: Restoration Episode 5

 EQ at work on a batik bedspread c.1932, photographed by Kit in their flat in Chelsea Embankment.
 The palette on the wall belonged to Mabel Pryde, Kit's mother The exhibition 'Relative Ties' will explore the work of three generations of women artists from the illustrious Nicholson family, from the early twentieth century to today.
 Featuring paintings, wallpaper, fabrics, rugs, stencils and works on paper – many of which have never been on public display.
 The exhibition will u

-Begin again, with blooms By Linda Falcone German Botanical artist Marieluise Bantel will be on show from February 18 to March 31 2026 at Cultural Association Il Palmerino with 'THE LIFE OF FLOWERS' , with canvas and paper works, as part of the project 'A FLORENTINE GARDEN: EARLY WOMEN EXPATS AND ARTISTS OF TODAY' organised by Calliope Arts Foundation and Cultural Association Il Palmerino, in collaboration with the British Institute of Florence.
-The Atelier degli Artigianelli
+Begin again, with blooms By Linda Falcone German Botanical artist Marieluise Bantel will be on show from February 18 to March 31 2026 at Cultural Association Il Palmerino with 'TIMELESS: Marieluise Bantel and her Flowers' , with canvas and paper works, as part of the project 'A FLORENTINE GARDEN: EARLY WOMEN EXPATS AND ARTISTS OF TODAY' organised by Calliope Arts Foundation and Cultural Association Il Palmerino, in collaboration with the British Institute of Florence.
+The At

 EXHIBITION.
 INNER GARDENS.
 FLAVIA ARLOTTA.
 (2025.
 Sept.
 13 to Dec.
 16)